 ISO 9001:2015 section 4.4 obliges companies to have a process flowchart, which illustrates how the different processes of the ISO 9001 Quality Management System connect.

 Required by ISO 9001:2015 section 8.5.1, work instructions are the most company-specific and intricate part of the documents.
 Work instructions precisely show how particular tasks must be executed.
 People who perform the actual work normally write the documents.

-Yet, it is a misapprehension that all tasks in an organisation must be documented.
-QSE Academy reminds that ISO 9001 only needs necessary work instructions that add real value to organisations.
+Yet, it is a misapprehension that all tasks in an organization must be documented.
+QSE Academy reminds us that ISO 9001 only needs necessary work instructions that add real value to organizations.

 There’s a fine line between documents and records.
-Documents give directions on how to oversight an organisation.
+Documents give directions on how to oversight an organization.
 Meanwhile, records are evidence of how things and processes are done.